 Daring is caring.

 He studied marketing management at the Australian Graduate School of Management, completed the L21 Leadership Program at Mt Eliza Business School, the Behavioural Economics program at Harvard Business School and the Leading Professional Services Firms program at Harvard Business School.
-He is a trustee of the Committee for the Economic Development of Australia, a member of the Australian Institute of Company Directors, a non executive Board member of Health Justice Australia and MTC Australia, a social enterprise providing training, education and employment services.
+He is a trustee of the Committee for the Economic Development of Australia, a member of the Australian Institute of Company Directors, a non-executive Board member of MTC Australia, a social enterprise providing training, education and employment services and the Chair of Health Justice Australia.

-Michael has global and regional experience with large multi-nationals and start-ups in Australia, United States, Singapore and China and has also worked with Federal and NSW Government agencies including the Department of the Prime Minister and Cabinet.
+Michael has global and regional experience with multi-nationals and start-ups in Australia, United States, Singapore and China and has also worked with Federal, NSW, QLD and Tasmanian Government agencies.
+In his spare time he reads, walks and surfs.

 Graham has enjoyed direct involvement in all aspects brand strategy and design – in London and Sydney – for over twenty-five years.